Eastern State Penitentiary Historic Site is located at 22nd Street and Fairmount Avenue, just five blocks from the

 - Upon request, visitors with a disability will receive $2 admission for daytime historic tours or Night Tours: Summer Twilight.
 Paid Personal Care Assistants are always provided complimentary admission when accompanying a visitor with a disability.
-Offer not valid for Halloween Nights at Eastern State Penitentiary.
+Offer not valid for Halloween Nights.

 - Philadelphia high school students may use their student ID to gain entrance to Eastern State during daytime tour hours for FREE, thanks to STAMP, a city-wide initiative led by Art-Reach.
-Offer not valid for Night Tours: Summer Twilight or Halloween Nights at Eastern State Penitentiary.
+Offer not valid for Night Tours or Halloween Nights.
 For more information, visit www.art-reach.org/STAMP.

 - If you’ll be visiting several different Philadelphia attractions you can save 40% or more on admission to 3, 4 or 5 top attractions with Philadelphia CityPASS.

 Yes!
 We offer a worry-free online booking policy for our daytime tours.
 This policy allows the flexibility to make reservation changes, including cancellations and refunds, up to 24 hours in advance of your visit, without incurring fees.
 Simply send an e-mail to [email protected] and let us know if you'd like to reschedule or request a refund.

 Please Note: There are no refunds or exchanges for special events, including Night Tours and Halloween Nights.

 The Visit Philly Overnight Hotel Package is the best way to experience Philadelphia during your visit.
 The offer includes FREE parking at your hotel and other valuable perks.
 Click here now to search rates and availability.

 Eastern State Penitentiary Historic Site, Inc. is a charitable nonprofit organization as described in Section 501(c)(3) of the Internal Revenue Code.
 Proceeds benefit the preservation and interpretation of this National Historic Landmark.
 Thank you for your support!

 Eastern State Penitentiary is located at 2027 Fairmount Avenue, Philadelphia, PA 19130.
 You can access customized driving directions on Google Maps.